kaushu42/tic-tac-toe/README.md

 # tic-tac-toe
-This is a simple Tic Tac Toe game I'm creating.
+This is a simple Tic Tac Toe game I created.
-Currently you can add X's and O's anywhere on the screen.
+You can play against another player.
+The game exits when someone wins.
+The winner is displayed on the console.
+When a draw occurs, the game restarts.

 Created using SFML.